dhis2/developer-portal/docs/guides/translation-support.md

 ## Generate localization files

-Once you have installed the `d2-i18n` and `d2-app-scripts`packages, localization files (`translations.json`) are automatically generated whenever you run `yarn start` or `yarn build`.
+Once you have installed the `d2-i18n` and `d2-app-scripts` packages, localization files (`translations.json`) are automatically generated whenever you run `yarn start` or `yarn build`.

-To run the generation of the localization file individually, use the following command:
+To run the generation of the localization files individually, use the following command:

 ```shell
 d2-app-scripts i18n generate